FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 them are input files for GridLAB-D.

 - Tutorial files
-    - FNCS2_env.sh -- source this file to set up your environment variables
+    - FNCS_env.sh -- source this file to set up your environment variables
     - README.md -- this file
 - GridLAB-D files
     - appliance_schedules.glm